The Regal Rhinoceros

 Standing near a rhinoceros, you may feel transported back to an era when megafauna ruled the earth.
 African rhinos are taller than most humans and can weigh as much as an SUV!

 Africa has two species of rhinoceros: the white rhinoceros and the black rhinoceros.
 Their names have nothing to do with their color.
-Rather, “white” might come from the Afrikaans word wyd (“wide”) and could describe the shape of the white rhino’s lips.
-Black rhinos, on the other hand, have pointed lips.
+Rather, “white” might come from the word wyd (“wide”) in Afrikaans, a language spoken in southern Africa.
+It may describe the shape of the white rhino’s wide, squarish lips.
+Black rhinos, on other hand, have pointed lips.
 They got their name to contrast them with white rhinos.

 What’s the difference between the two species?
 Besides the mouth shape, white rhinos tend to be larger.
 They stand up to six-and-a-half feet tall and weigh up to 5,000 pounds, while black rhinos can reach about five-and-a-half feet and weigh up to 4,000 pounds.
 You can also tell them apart by what they eat.
-White rhinos graze on grass, while black rhinos browse on bushes or shrubs.
+White rhinos graze on grass, while black rhinos’ pointy lips are perfect for browsing on bushes or shrubs.

-Southern white rhinos offer a more hopeful story, with around 20,000 individuals currently living in the wild.
-Most are found in South Africa, Namibia, Kenya, Uganda, and Zimbawe.
+Southern white rhinos offer a hopeful story.
+One hundred years ago, only about 20 of them lived in the wild.
+Today, around 20,000 individuals roam South Africa, Namibia, Kenya, Uganda, Zambia, and Zimbawe.